-Regardless of how much the employer pays as a direct wage, tipped employees still must earn at least $7.25 per hour (the federal minimum wage) when combining the tips that the employee actually received and the direct wage that the employee is paid.
+Regardless of how much the employer pays as a direct wage, tipped employees still must earn at least $7.25 per hour (the federal Ohio minimum wage tipped employees) when combining the tips that the employee actually received and the direct wage that the employee is paid.
 If the employee does not receive minimum wage when combining the two amounts, the employer must pay the additional difference to ensure that the employee receives the full minimum wage.

 Similarly, even though employees can take a tip credit, employees may not be paid less than $2.13 per hour as a direct wage.
 For example, employees cannot be required to work on tips alone, regardless of how much the tips total.
 If an employee is only working for tips, the employer must pay the full minimum wage to the employee.

 Lastly, if deductions are made to employees (for breakage, cash register shortages, etc.) and those deductions reduce the employees’ wages below the minimum wage, those deductions are considered unlawful.